 In such funds, limitations are placed by the donor for the usage of the proceeds of the donation for a specific purpose.
 Thus, the funds for such donation can be utilized for the purpose specified by the donor only.

 #2 – Unrestricted Funds

-In these funds, there exists no limitation or restriction for usage of the fund.
-As a result, the organization is free to utilize the proceeds in any manner as per its policies to meet its objectives.
+In these charitable endowment fund, there exists no limitation or restriction for usage of the fund.
+As a result, the organization is free to utilize the proceeds per its policies to meet its objectives.

 #3 – Quasi-Endowment Funds

-Such funds face restrictions, not from the donors but the governing head of the organization, and are intended to generate income for a long time.
-There exist restrictions regarding the utilization of principal as well as income portions of the fund, and the same can be accessed only as per the instructions of the governing body.
+Such endowment fund trust face restrictions, not from the donors but from the governing head of the organization, and are intended to generate income for a long time.
+There exist restrictions regarding the utilization of principal and income portions of the fund, and the same can be accessed only as per the instructions of the governing body.

 #4 – Term Endowment Funds

-These funds contain a condition that the principal amount or the part of it can be used only after the expiry of a certain time or the happening of a certain event, as decided by the donor.
-After the time limitation imposed by the donor are over, the organization is free to utilize the fund amounts as per its discretion.
+These funds contain a condition that the principal amount or part of it can be used only after the expiry of a certain time or the happening of a certain event, as decided by the donor.
+After the time limitation imposed by the donor is over, the organization is free to utilize the fund amounts at its discretion.

-- The fund helps the organization with the attainment of its objectives by acting as financial support.
+- The fund helps the organization attain its objectives by acting as financial support.

 - The fund is managed by professional managers who undertake due care in the management of the fund.